Sarabande: History

 Baroque musicians of the 18th century wrote suites of dance music in binary form that typically included a sarabande as the third of four movements.
 It was often paired with and followed by a jig or gigue.
 Bach sometimes gave the sarabande a privileged place in his music, where it is often the heart of his suites for cello or keyboard.
-And outside the context of dance suites, striking examples include the theme and the 13th and 26th variations from Bach's Goldberg Variations; and the final movements of both the St. John and St. Matthew Passions.
+And outside the context of dance suites, striking examples include the theme (aria) and the 13th and 26th variations from Bach's Goldberg Variations; and the final movements of both the St. John and St. Matthew Passions.

 The anonymous harmonic sequence known as La Folia appears in pieces of various types, mainly dances, by dozens of composers from the time of Mudarra (1546) and Corelli through to the present day, custom perhaps influenced by its Spanish origin.
 The theme of the fourth-movement Sarabande of Handel's Keyboard suite in D minor (HWV 437) for harpsichord, one of these many pieces, appears prominently in the film Barry Lyndon.

 The sarabande was revived in the 19th and early 20th centuries by the German composer Louis Spohr (in his Salonstücke, Op.
 135 of 1847), Norwegian composer Edvard Grieg (in his Holberg Suite of 1884), French composers such as Debussy and Satie, and in England, in different styles, Vaughan Williams (in Job: A Masque for Dancing), Benjamin Britten (in the Simple Symphony), Herbert Howells (in Six Pieces for Organ: Saraband for the Morning of Easter), and Carlos Chávez in the ballet La hija de Cólquide.

 The sarabande inspired the title of Ingmar Bergman's last film Saraband (2003).
 The film uses the sarabande from Bach's Fifth Cello Suite, which Bergman also used in Cries and Whispers (1971).